-Authorities on scene of deadly construction accident in Zachary
+Man killed in Zachary construction accident Friday

 Latest Weather Blog

-EMS were dispatched to an incident on Carpenter Road in Zachary around 3 p.m.
-Friday.
+ZACHARY - A man was killed in a construction site accident Friday.

-Sources said a person working at a construction site was crushed in a mishap.
+The incident happened around 3 p.m. on Carpenter Road.
+The man was reportedly crushed.

-The incident is at a construction site where contractors are building a medical facility at the corner of Carpenter Road and Mchugh Road.
+The site is at the corner of Carpenter Road and Mchugh Road where witnesses said a medical facility is being constructed.

 More News